Hakone Open-Air Museum, Japan: Must-Visit Destination

 Outdoor Concerts and Performances

-During certain times of the year, the museum hosts outdoor concerts and performances.
+During certain times of the year, the Hakone Open-Air Museum hosts outdoor concerts and performances.
 These events provide a unique way to experience the museum, combining art, music, and nature.

 Dining and Shopping